Sevenplx/AutoNin/README.md

 **Try it out here** → [https://autonin.onrender.com](https://autonin.onrender.com)

-> Here's the [Old link](https://autonin-no00.onrender.com) that redirect to the new link.
+> Here's the [Old link](https://autonin-no00.onrender.com) that redirects to the new link.

 > Works best on desktop or Chrome mobile.
 > Use your microphone or upload an audio file.